leob/feathers-next/README.md

 cd client
 npm install
 npm run dev
+# The command above (```npm run dev```) supports hot reload, and is perfect for developing.
+# For production however, be sure to do a "build" and "run" as follows:
+npm run build
+npm run run
+# Click through the app both in 'development' and 'production' mode, and notice how the app is MUCH faster in production mode!
 ```
 To view the app, open your browser and go to `http://localhost:3000`.
 You should see the home page containing Login and Register links.